Fountain Valley, California: Talbert

 Talbert was a settlement at what is now the intersection of Talbert and Bushard.
 It was also known as Gospel Swamp by residents.

-Thomas B. Talbert was born outside Montecello in Piatt County, Illinois, in 1878.
+Thomas B. Talbert was born outside Monticello in Piatt County, Illinois, in 1878.
 When Talbert was 13, his family moved to Long Beach, California.
 Around 1896, the family purchased more than 300 acre of peat and swampland in what is now Fountain Valley.
 The Talberts opened a general store and thus the settlement of Talbert was established.

 The area was full of farms growing beets that were processed at some of the nation's largest plants at Huntington Beach (Holly Sugar Plant) and at Delhi, now part of southwestern Santa Ana.
 The post office was established in 1899, with Thomas B. Talbert serving as the first postmaster.

 The All-Saints Church is the only structure remaining from that era.
-The Santa Ana-Huntington Beach line of the Pacific Electric Railway passed through Talbert and opened on July 5, 1909.
+The Santa Ana–Huntington Beach Line of the Pacific Electric Railway passed through Talbert and opened on July 5, 1909.